fortio/fortio/dflag/configmap/README.md

 # kubectl replace -f example.yaml
 ```

-And all your jobs referencing this ConfigMap via a volume mount will see updates `go-flagz` updates to keys in your data.
+And all your jobs referencing this ConfigMap via a volume mount will see updates `dflag` updates to keys in your data.
 For an end to end example see [server_kube](../examples/server_kube).

 ## Caveats